 If you're planning to have a bonfire, you should ensure that smoke does not have an unreasonable impact on others.
 Where a bonfire produces excessive smoke and/or becomes persistent we will investigate complaints.

-By lighting a smoky bonfire you could be breaking the law.
-Anyone lighting a fire and allowing smoke to drift across a road faces a fine of up to £2,000 under the Highways (amendment) Act 1986.
+In certain cases, lighting a bonfire could mean you're breaking the law.
+Anyone lighting a fire and allowing smoke to drift across a road could face an unlimited fine.

 How to complain about a bonfire

-We provide subsidised home compost bins for kitchen and garden waste which over time will break down and become a rich soil improver for your garden.
+Compost your kitchen and garden waste at home.
+Over time, it will break down and become a rich soil improver for your garden.
 Visit our home composting page for more information.

-You can also put garden waste in your green-lidded wheeled bin, as part of the Recycle for Dacorum waste collection service.
-Please note that green-lidded wheeled bins are not collected between December and February.
+You can also put garden waste in your green-lidded wheeled bin, as part of our waste collection service.
+Please note: green-lidded wheeled bins are not collected between December and February.
 Read more about the items you can put in the green-lidded wheeled bin.

-Garden waste can also be taken to the Household Waste Recycling Centres (tips/dumps) on Eastman Way in Hemel Hempstead or Northbridge Road in Berkhamsted.
-For more information on HWRCs, including opening hours and accepted materials, visit Hertfordshire County Council's website.
+Garden waste can also be taken to the Recycling Centres on Eastman Way in Hemel Hempstead or Northbridge Road in Berkhamsted.
+For more information on these, including opening hours and accepted materials, visit Hertfordshire County Council's website.